paul-hammant/tbd/content/deciding-factors/index.md

 ### Peak commit frequency

-In Git if a colleague beat you to a commit/push on a branch (their code-review and automated CI passed).
-When you thought you were going to push, but Git informed you that you had to pull first, you might struggle to find a window to catch up and push ahead without encountering the same problem.
+In Git if a colleague beat you to a commit/push on a branch (their code-review and automated CI passed), when you thought you were going to push, Git will informed you that you have to pull first.
+You pull, your resolve merge clashes (hopefully none), and your push again.
+You might struggle to find a window open long enough to push without encountering the same problem.
 Forks make that easier, and robots keeping pull-request branches abreast of origin:master helps a lot.

-TODO - mention MS GitVFS rationale.
+Thus for developers wanting to land their commitsGit increasing commit frequency to the shared repo means contention and an artificial serialization.
+Microsoft acknowelged this as one of the motivations to their Git Virtual File System (~~GitVFS~~ GVFS).

+{{< quote title="Git has critical serialization points that will cause a queue to back up badly" >}}
+<span>&mdash; Brian Harry</span><br>
+<span style="margin-left: 30px"><a href=""https://blogs.msdn.microsoft.com/bharry/2017/02/07/more-on-gvfs/>More on GVFS</span>
+{{< /quote >}}

+We're sure that within a few years, Git will be able to hangle huge scale too.
+Whether with the Microsoft technologies, or something else.

 ## Conways Law